ayechanst/speedrun-eth-guide/dex-guide.md

 What does all this mean in terms of math?
 We need to use `x * y = k` and solve for `y`. `x` is our input, and `k` is the constant supply of either $BAL tokens or ETH.
 How do we implement trading fees in all this without using decimals?
 We can represent decimals as fractions.
 For example 9/10 is 0.9, or 90% of something, and 0.3% is 0.003, or 3/1000.
-We should apply the fee to `xInput`, because we want the DEX user to pay the fee.
-If we apply the fee at the end of the calculation then our `yOutput` and our invariant `k` also end up paying fees.
+We should apply the fee to `xInput`, and store it in a new variable `xInputWithFee`.
+We want the input value to pay the fee immediately, or else we will accidentally tax our `yOutput` or our DEX's supply 😨

 <details markdown='1'><summary>🦉 Guiding Questions</summary>
-1. To apply a, `xInput` that the user is going to exchange needs a fee applied to it.
-How can we represent 0.3% as a whole number?
-We could make a new variable called `xInputWithFee`.
-1. To get `xInputWithFee`, we need to multiply `xInput` by a number tha
+1. To get `xInputWithFee`, we would normally multiply `xInput` by 0.997 but we can't use decimals.
+Play around with moving the decimal so we are multiplying `xInput` by a whole number.
+2. Solving for `y` will cause us to divide by `x` on both sides of the equation, so lets declare a `numerator` variable and a `denominator` variable.
+3.
 </details>

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>